To Learn More

 Many Worlds - from journalist Marc Kaufman who covers news related to astrobiology.

-Planetary Society Blog - "a guide to interesting stuff going on in space science, space exploration, and space advocacy."
+Planetary Society Articles - "a guide to interesting stuff going on in space science, space exploration, and space advocacy."

 Here are four excellent television programs that cover astrobiology very well: